James-Gryphon/gMenu/README.md

 Yes, but I haven't gotten it to work reliably yet, which is why it isn't described in setup.

 From my study, it seems running an appropriate inotifywait command on login should make this possible.
 In practice, it seemed to work for a period of time and then shut down without notice.
 Since updating menus is a relatively rare operation, I decided it was easier to run the script every time than to fix the problem.
-I may revisit this problem, though, to save time in the long run.
+I may revisit this, though, to save time in the long run.

 *"Are desktop files added automatically when I install a package?*